bradchristie/taminations-flutter/assets/c2/rotate.md

 From Parallel Lines, composed entirely of Couples (for example, Facing Lines, Two-Faced Lines) only: Each Box of 4 of the square works independently.
-As Couples turn 1/4 toward promenade direction (giving a Left-Hand Two-Faced Line).
+As couples turn 1/4 toward promenade direction (giving a Left-Hand Two-Faced Line).
 That new line does a Couples Hinge once for each 1/4 in the fraction the caller gives (caller must give a fraction).